innoveit/react-native-ble-manager/README.md

     protected List<ReactPackage> getPackages() {
         return Arrays.<ReactPackage>asList(
             new MainReactPackage(),
-            new BleManagerPackage(this) // <------ add the package
+            new BleManagerPackage() // <------ add the package );
-        );
     }